Cougars LEAD Leadership Certificate

 - DEVELOP lifelong leadership skills to mentor others and create new leaders

 You will complete experiences across five areas including Hospitality, Diversity, Service, Learning for Life, and Applied Excellence.
-In addition to these experiences, students will choose from three tracks to complete five (5) additional experiences related to the theme of the chosen track.
-The track options are Cougars Serve, Cougars Learn, or Cougars Respect.
 Finally, individuals must attend one (1) Synergy Leadership Summit and complete a Final Reflection in the Den.

 At Saint Xavier, the value of hospitality means making space for an unexpected visitor, a surprising idea, a fresh insight, even a disturbing question or challenging opportunity.
 Welcoming the ideas of another may not result in agreement, but such hospitality does require attentive listening and a readiness to reconsider one's position.

 - Serve as a Student Ambassador (+ AE).